mozilla/bugbug/README.md

 - **uplift** - The aim of this classifier is to detect bugs for which uplift should be approved and bugs for which uplift should not be approved.

 ## Setup

 Run `pip install -r requirements.txt` and `pip install -r test-requirements.txt`

-If you update the bugs database, run `xz -v9 -k data/bugs.json`.
-If you update the commits database, run `xz -v9 -k data/commits.json`.

 ## Usage